cgarst/gamestream_launchpad/README.md

 launcher_path = %%LOCALAPPDATA%%\Playnite\Playnite.FullscreenApp.exe

 [BACKGROUND]
-# List as many exe's as you want here.
+# List as many exe's or bat's as you want here.
 They will run at the start of the GameStream session and be killed at the end.
 background_exe_1 = C:\Program Files (x86)\JoyToKey\JoyToKey.exe
 # background_exe_2 = C:\WINDOWS\system32\mspaint.exe